-Multiple imputation (MI) is a flexible and practical approach to the analysis of datasets with missing values.
-An imputation model is specified, which is a model for the posterior predictive distribution of the missing outcomes given the observed data (Harel and Zhou 2007).
+MI is a flexible and practical approach to the analysis of datasets with missing values.
+An imputation model is specified, which is a model for the posterior predictive distribution of the missing outcomes given the observed data.
 This model is used to impute missing data with M plausible values, resulting in a total of M sets of complete data.
-The analysis model is fitted to each of the M datasets, and the estimates are combined using Rubin's rules (Rubin 1976) to take full account of the uncertainty due to the missing values.
-If the imputation model is specified appropriately, MI provides valid and efficient inference under the assumption that the data are MAR given the observed data in the imputation model (Carpenter and Kenward 2012, Ch.2).
-Sensitivity analysis to assess the robustness of the results to missing data assumptions is recommended (Cro et al. 2020).
+The analysis model is fitted to each of the M datasets, and the estimates are combined using Rubin's rules to take full account of the uncertainty due to the missing values.
+If the imputation model is specified appropriately, MI provides valid and efficient inference under the assumption that the data are MAR given the observed data in the imputation model.14Ch.
+2 Sensitivity analysis to assess the robustness of the results to missing data assumptions is recommended.
 An attractive feature of MI in the accelerometer setting is that the imputation model and the analysis model are separate, which allows missingness to be defined on a different level than the level specified in the analysis model.
-For example, the analysis model may have as the outcome the step counts averaged across the week and the imputation model may handle missingness at the finer day- or epoch-level to achieve more precise imputations.
+For example, the analysis model may have as the outcome the step counts averaged across the week and the imputation model may handle missingness at the finer day-or epoch-level to achieve more precise imputations.

 The imputation model is typically specified as an explicit parametric model for the predictive distribution of the missing variables given the observed data.
 For example, a multivariate normal model can be specified, or Tobit regression may be used in the accelerometer setting to incorporate step counts as right-censored observations in the imputation model if the data from participants are only partially observed.
 A parametric imputation model may include additional auxiliary variables which are not in the analysis model, but are predictive of missingness or step count.
-The inclusion of variables such as daily weather variables in the accelerometer setting can help to make the MAR assumption more plausible (Tackney et al. 2021).
+The inclusion of variables such as daily weather variables in the accelerometer setting can help to make the MAR assumption more plausible.

-An alternative approach is to use non-parametric or hot-deck imputation, which replaces missing values with donor data, which are observed data that have been identified to be of similar characteristics to the missing data (Andridge and Little 2010).
+An alternative approach is to use non-parametric or hot-deck imputation, which replaces missing values with donor data, which are observed data that have been identified to be of similar characteristics to the missing data.
 Identifying such data involves consideration of the variables required to make the MAR assumption plausible.
-An important advantage of this approach is that it is compatible with complicated relationships in the dataset which do not have to be specified via a statistical model (Carpenter and Kenward 2012, p.
-181).
+An important advantage of this approach is that it is compatible with complicated relationships in the dataset which do not have to be specified via a statistical model.14p.
+181